Atrial Fibrillation Symptoms at Night

 Atrial fibrillation therapy is aimed at controlling the heart rate, restoring the normal heart rhythm, and reducing the individual’s risk of having a stroke.
 Based on the severity of the symptoms, the doctor may recommend medications firs, some medications that can be prescribed for atrial fibrillation include:

-• Blood thinners – these drugs reduce the risk of blood clots and a resulting stroke.
-Some examples are warfarin, aspirin, etc.
+• Blood thinners – These drugs reduce the risk of blood clots and a resulting stroke.

-• Rhythm-controlling medication – these help the heartbeat in a normal sinus rhythm.
-Some examples include propafenone, dofetilide, sotalol, etc.
+• Rhythm-controlling medication – These help the heartbeat in a normal sinus rhythm.

-• Rate-controlling medication – these medications are prescribed to help prevent the ventricles from beating too fast.
-Some examples are digoxin, metoprolol, verapamil, etc.
+• Rate-controlling medication – These medications are prescribed to help prevent the ventricles from beating too fast.

 These medications have side effects like rate control medication may make the arrhythmia worse, blood thinners may cause bleeding, heart attack, etc. However, the benefits of the medication are considered more than the risk of the side effects.
 Surgery may be prescribed if medications do not manage the symptoms of atrial fibrillation.
 Some procedures or surgeries that are done to manage atrial fibrillation include: